GMaxera/QtFacebook/README.md

 ```
 If you don't specity the URL Scheme into Info.plist the login using the fast-app switching will not work, and the login will happens using a popup webview into the application (that in same case are better).

+## Warnings and Know issues
+In order to integrate the Facebook SDK into iOS application, some delegates needs to be implemented.
+One of those, regards the UIApplicationDelegate application:openURL:sourceApplication:annotation.
+In a fully native iOS application this is not a problem, but in Qt application there is already one delegate, QIOSApplicationDelegate, used by Qt and cannot be specified more than one delegate.
+At the moment there is a bug opened for solving this issues (QTBUG-38184), and in the meanwhile the only way is to exploit the functionality of Objective-C and do some sort of hacking to implement the delegate into QIOSApplicationDelegate.
+This sort of hack use the Objective-C categories, and if in your project there is only QtFacebook that do this kind of hack to QIOSApplicationDelegate then all is fine.
+But, this way to solve the problem may conflict with some other libraries that apply the same hack to solve this issues.
+Pay attention.

 How to use for Android platform
 ==========
 ## Prepare Facebook SDK for Android